9 digital marketing tips for banks

 In this guide, we offer nine tips for banks looking to improve their digital marketing.
 We’ll cover the importance of educational content, knowing your audience, scroll-based visual techniques, data animation, and why companies need to prioritise quality over quantity in their marketing campaigns.

-If you're ready to build your own digital stories without writing a line of code, get started with Shorthand and publish your first story free.
+If you're ready to build your own digital stories without writing a line of code, get started with Shorthand and create your first story free.

 1. Don’t sell — educate